kelibst/react_movies/README.md

 ```
 - Run `npm install` to install the local dependencies
 - Run `npm start` to launch local development server
-- The project should launch in your default browser

 ## Authors